Dr Ceridwen (Crid) Fraser

 Callum Blake, Honours student, 2015-2016

-Callum is looking at the broad-scale distribution of the phytomyxean gall-forming pathogen Maullinia associated with southern bull kelp species (Durvillaea).
+Callum is looking at the broad-scale distribution of the phytomyxean gall-forming parasite Maullinia associated with southern bull kelp species (Durvillaea).
 Callum will also use SCUBA diving to measure the impact of these pathogens on bull kelp populations along the southeastern Australian and Chilean coasts.

 - Katie Moon: Evolutionary history and dispersal capacity of Little Blue Penguin Ticks